ha-manel/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse-Awesome-Books
+# Awesome Books

-> This is a Microverse (@microverseinc) project which aims at creating a books library in which we can add/remove books, and view the available books.
+> A books library in which we can add/remove books, and view the available books.

 ![image](https://user-images.githubusercontent.com/50721479/164257872-561cb6b7-5ac1-4db3-a26a-d0643534a347.png)